-- Applicants submitting proposals for either major development, or any development where the proposals have the potential for significant flood risk, are encouraged to actively engage with the Forum (or the successor body overseeing the implementation of this Plan) and the community as part of the design process at the pre-application stage. - 2.
-Applicants are encouraged to provide a short document with the planning application to explain; - a) how the developer has consulted with the community; and - b) how issues of concern raised by local people and the Forum have been addressed; and - how the layout, boundary treatment and design of the proposal responds and reinforces local character (as detailed in the Landscape Analysis and 3Bs Local Centres Study or equivalent).
+- 1. Applicants submitting proposals for either major development, or any development where the proposals have the potential for significant flood risk, are encouraged to actively engage with the Forum (or the successor body overseeing the implementation of this Plan) and the community as part of the design process at the pre-application stage. - 2.
+Applicants are encouraged to include details within the planning application to explain: - a) how the developer has consulted with the community; and - b) how issues of concern raised by local people and the Forum have been addressed.